fly-zynak/RobotPathPlanning/README.md

 # Robot Path Planning
 The robotic path planning problem is a classic.
-A robot, with certain dimensions, is attempting to navigate between point A and point B while avoiding the set of all obstacles.
-The robot is able to move through the open area, which is not necessarily discretized.
+A robot is attempting to navigate its path from the start point to a specified goal region, while avoiding the set of all obstacles.

 ## Aim
 To implement and test path planning algorithms like RRT(Rapidly exploring Random Trees), PRM(Probabilistic Road Map), Potential Field using python and matplotlib.